sutigit/kurkkumopo-catcher/README.md

 # Kurkkumopo Catcher

-Kurkkumopo Catcher is a game where the main objective is to shoot a puck to hit the target (kurkkumopo).
-Early stage devving.
-Check out roadmap soon to contribute!
+Kurkkumopo Catcher is a game where the main objective is to shoot a puck and hit the target (kurkkumopo) with the least distance possible, in a computer-generated map full of obstacles made by players!
+Each weak the game resets and the best player wins bragging rights, glory and a unique kurkkumopo emblem!
+The game is in the early stages of development.
+Check out the roadmap soon!

 ![Game Screenshot](public/assets/kurkkumopo-catcher.png)